punk73/mapros_system54/readme.md

 10. acctually this is private project,

 ## NOTES
-Don't forget to run `php artisan voyager:install` everytime you run `php artisan migrate:refresh`. and do step 7 again also.
+1. Don't forget to run `php artisan voyager:install` everytime you run `php artisan migrate:refresh`. and do step 7 again also.

+2. run `php artisan voyager:save` to save your progress in voyager;

 ## Test
 run `vendor\bin\phpunit` to run test on this parent directory;